zuvola/geohash_plus/README.md

 **[English](https://github.com/zuvola/geohash_plus/blob/master/README.md), [日本語](https://github.com/zuvola/geohash_plus/blob/master/README_jp.md)**

-Geohash allows you to customize the "number of bits per character" and "conversion alphabet".
+Customizable Geohash for "bits per character" and "converted alphabet."
 This allows you to encode and decode in a way that suits your purposes, such as Base16 without changing the conversion algorithm, whereas the normal Geohash is Base32.
-It is also possible to retrieve adjacent cells.
+It is also possible to search for adjacent cells and to search for Geohash covering an area.

 ## Getting started